anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - inf.ntw.02
      - Infrastructure
      - Network
-     - The Architecture must support fully redundant network connectivity to the Kubernetes nodes, leveraging at least two physical network connections per node.
-If the node is virtualised, the redundant network interfaces must be implemented on the Hypervisor host.
+     - The Architecture must support fully redundant network connectivity to the Kubernetes nodes.
+At least two physical network connections per Kubernetes node are required.
+       For virtualised nodes, redundant network interfaces backed by redundant physical connections, are required on each virtualised Kubernetes node.
      -
    * - inf.ntw.03
      - Infrastructure